jina-ai/example-video-qa/README.md

 1. The input query is a question which is encoded into embeddings by using `DPRTextEncoder`.
 2. The embedding of the query question is used to retrieve the sentences from `SimpleIndexer`.
 3. After retrieving the indexed sentences, we use `MatchExpander` to extend the questions so that the sentences from the neighboring timestamps are considered as candidate sentences as well.
+4. The candidate sentences retrieved from the above steps have no text or meta information.
+We retrieve the meta information from `LMDBStorage`.
 4. Rank the candidate sentences and extract the exact answers from the sentences by using `DPRReaderRanker`.
 5. Get the timestamp and video uri information about the answer candidates with `Text2Frame`